ggez/good-web-game/README.md

 good-web-game is a native wasm32-unknown-unknown implementation of some mininimal [ggez](https://github.com/ggez/ggez) subset on top of [miniquad](https://github.com/not-fl3/miniquad/).
 Built to run [zemeroth](https://github.com/ozkriff/zemeroth) in the web.

+## Deprecation status

+"good-web-game" is a last-resort option to port big ggez project to web or mobiles.
+However it is pretty much unmaintained and is more of a code reference than a ready to use thing.

+If you are looking for maintained and supported minimal high-level engine on top of miniquad - check out [macroquad](https://github.com/not-fl3/macroquad/).

+## Demo

 In action(0.1, pre-miniquad version): <https://ozkriff.itch.io/zemeroth>

 ![screen](https://i.imgur.com/TjvCNwa.jpg)